pm2-hive/pm2-hive.github.io/docs/features/startup.md

 ### Saving the app list to be restored at reboot

-Once you have started all desired application, save the app list so it will respawn after reboot:
+Once you have started all desired apps, save the app list so it will respawn after reboot:

 ```bash
 pm2 save